 How to Browse and Open Folders and Files with Google Chrome

-Now you can open basic txt text files, PDFs and images in Google Chrome with this file browser.
-Click one of those file formats to open them in a Chrome tab as shown below.
-However, it only supports a limited range of file formats; and you can’t open that many files within Chrome.
+Using this file browser, you can open basic text files, PDFs and images in Google Chrome.
+Click a file in one of those formats to open them in a Chrome tab, as shown below.

-So with Local Explorer you can now open any file or folder directly from Google Chrome.
+You can now open any file or folder directly from Google Chrome using Local Explorer.
 You’ll never need to open File Explorer as you can open all files with Chrome.
 The extension considerably enhances Chrome’s file browser.

 However, note that this does not work on Chromebooks, or any machines running a Linux-based OS.
 In addition, the reason this feature is not built-in to Chrome is for security reasons.
 Be careful when opening files if you are not sure of their origination, and proceed at your own risk.